MuhammedBuyukkinaci/General-IT-Notes/DesigningMachineLearningSystems/README.md

     - Isolation: 2 transactions can be carried out at the same time if there are isolated.
 2 people can't have the same taxi ordered on Uber appç
     - Durability: When a change is commited, it should persist even the system breaks.
 Let's assume we order a ride on Uber app and our phone died.
 The taxi should come to us.

+19) OLTP isn't may not be a perfect fit for analytics.
+Thereforo, OLAP(Online Analytical Processing) emerged.

+20) The separation between OLTP and OLAP was in the past.
+It is obsolete.
+Nowadays, OLTP databases like CoachRockDB can handle analyticaly queries.
+In addition, OLAP databases like Apache Iceberg and DuckDB can handle transactional queries.

+21) It is a good practice to decouple storage from processing.
+We can store our data on PostgreSQL and we can process it on Apache Spark.